U.S. renews Iran sanctions, grants oil waivers to China, seven others

 “More than 20 importing nations have zeroed out their imports of crude oil already, taking more than 1 million barrels of crude per day off the market,” U.S. Secretary of State Mike Pompeo told reporters in a briefing.
 “The regime to date since May has lost over $2.5 billion in oil revenue.”

-U.S. officials have said the countries given temporary exemptions will deposit revenue in escrow accounts for Tehran to use solely for humanitarian purposes.
-The exemptions are usually designed to last up to 180 days.
+Trump said he wanted to go slow on the sanctions, citing concerns about causing global price spikes.

+“I could get the Iran oil down to zero immediately but it would cause a shock to the market.
+I don’t want to lift oil prices,” he told reporters before flying to a campaign event.

-Iran’s exports peaked at 2.8 million barrels per day (bpd) in April, including 300,000 bpd of condensate, a lighter form of oil that when underground tends to exist as gas.
-Overall exports have fallen to 1.8 million bpd since then, according to energy consultancy Wood Mackenzie, which expects volumes to drop further to 1 million bpd.
+Iran’s exports peaked at 2.8 million barrels per day (bpd) in April, including 300,000 bpd of condensate, a lighter form of oil.
+Overall exports have since fallen to 1.8 million bpd, according to energy consultancy Wood Mackenzie, which expects volumes to drop to 1 million bpd.

-“This is only the beginning of the Iranian production curtailment story, not the end,” said Michael Tran, commodity strategist at RBC Capital Markets.
-“The market was previously overly focused on the number of countries receiving exemptions on imports from Iran.
-The Trump administration has made it clear that further reductions must be made over the coming months.”

-Oil prices rallied above $85 per barrel in October on fears of a steep decline in Iranian exports.
-Prices have fallen since then on expectations that some buyers would receive exemptions and as supply from the world’s largest producers has increased.
+Oil prices in October rallied above $85 per barrel on fears of a steep decline in Iranian exports.
+Prices have fallen since then on expectations that some buyers would receive exemptions and as supply from other big producers has increased.

+Ellen Wald, an oil analyst and fellow at the Atlantic Council, said the impact on global oil prices should be “blunted” for the 180-day length of the waivers to the eight countries.
+The Trump administration hopes more oil production will come next year from Iraq and from a so-called neutral zone between Saudi Arabia and Kuwait, if a dispute between the two countries over the zone is resolved.

-On Monday, international benchmark Brent crude oil futures were up nearly 0.6 percent to $73.23 a barrel and U.S. crude futures CLc1 were up 0.4 percent at $63.39 a barrel.
+In addition, U.S. oil output hit a record high this year of about 11.3 million barrels, and sustained high output could reduce the impact of sanctions.
+On Monday, international benchmark Brent crude oil futures erased earlier gains to trade at $72.85 a barrel while U.S. crude futures fell 0.4 percent to $62.87.
 [O/R]

-(Click here to see a GRAPHIC on Iranian oil: 40 years of revolution, war, sanctions and bans.)

-They include more corporate entities and individuals compared with sanctions imposed on Iran during the tenure of President Barack Obama, Trump’s predecessor.

 Oil markets have been anticipating the sanctions for months and the world’s biggest producers have been increasing output.